Elicon-IL/EDA-Tools/README.md

 Verilog Gate-Level Studio for hardware engineers.

+**Manipulations**  - Manipulate and save the netlist.
 **Reports** - Generate many helpfull reports on the netlist.

-**Manipulations**  - Manipulate and save the netlist.
+##Manipultaions

+###Uppercase Library Gate Ports
+With this manpulation you can fix common casing errors.
+It will upper case all ports for all library gaets.

+###Remove Buffers
+* You supply the buffer name and the buffer input port and the output port.
+* The manpulation will remove the buffer from the netlist, and will do all the rewiring.
+* Only non pass through buffers are removed

+###Replace Library Gates
+* You supply the old gate, new gate, and specify how ports should be replaced.
+* The manpulation will replace the old gate with the new gate, and will do all the rewiring.

 ##Reports

 ###Count Library Gates

-This report generates an accurate count of all the library gates within the module you choose.
+*This report generates an accurate count of all the library gates within the module you choose.

-If you run it on the **top module** you will get an accurate count of all the libraray gates in the netlist
+*If you run it on the **top module** you will get an accurate count of all the libraray gates in the netlist

 Report Example -
 ```